phrocker/sharkbite/docs/intro.rst

  * Works with Accumulo 1.6.x, 1.7.x, 1.8.x, 1.9.x and 2.x
  * **Read/Write** : Reading and writing data to Accumulo is currently supported.
  * **Table Operations** : Most table operations are currently supported.
 This includes the fate operations that the normal Accumulo client performs.
- * **Security Operations** : Security operations aren't all implemented, but you should be able to add users, change authorizations, passwords, and remove users.

-Current Main branch progress
-  * Development is focusing on abstracting out 2.x changes for Apache Accumulo.
-  * Help is desired in abstracting these thrift changes.
+ * **Security Operations** : Most security operations are implemented.
+Please let us know of any gaps.

 About the name
 **************
 **Sharkbite's** name originated from design as a connector that abstracted components in which we tightly